sourcegraph/handbook/content/product/design/metrics/index.md

 ### Amplitude

-Amplitude provides session-based event data of Sourcegraph cloud features.
+Amplitude provides session-based event data of Sourcegraph Cloud features.
 Designers can use Amplitude for both discovery and measurement of user retention, usage metrics, funnels, path journeys, and other quantitative analysis requirements.

 [Learn more about using Amplitude as a designer](./amplitude-for-designers.md)